lem-project/lem-project.github.io/content/en/usage/configuration.md

 the place for parameters names and special argument descriptors.

-We can tell it to accept a prefix argument (a number), we can make the command ask for user input (a string), we can make the command work on region delimiters (the start and end points).
+We can tell it to accept a prefix argument (a number), we can make the command ask for user input (a string, an integer, a buffer, a file) and work on region delimiters.

-#### Prefix arguments
+#### Universal prefix argument

-For instance, we tell the following command that it accepts a prefix argument.
-We use "p" and `n` is the argument name to use in the command body:
+We tell the following command that it accepts a prefix argument.
+We use "p" and `n` is the argument name to use in the command body. `n` defaults to 1.

 ~~~lisp
 (define-command hellos (n) ("p")